olegedly/multi-agent-rag/PRD.md

 7. As a visitor, I want to start a new conversation within the same corpus without leaving the route, so that I can explore multiple questions on the same topic.
 8. As a visitor, I want to return to the landing page to pick a different knowledge base, so that I can explore multiple corpora in separate sessions.
 9. As a visitor, I want each conversation to show a title so I can identify it, and I want a sidebar listing my current conversations in this corpus for easy switching.
+10. As a visitor, if I navigate to a stale or mistyped corpus slug, I want to stay on the route and see a friendly explanation with a button to the landing page, so that I understand what happened and can easily get back on track.
-10. As a potential client, I want to see the system deployed at a live URL, so that I can evaluate it without running any code.
+11. As a potential client, I want to see the system deployed at a live URL, so that I can evaluate it without running any code.
-11. As a potential client, I want to see clean, production-quality code in a public repository, so that I can evaluate engineering practices.
+12. As a potential client, I want to see clean, production-quality code in a public repository, so that I can evaluate engineering practices.
-12. As the developer, I want the LLM client to be abstracted behind a single interface that supports both OpenAI-format and Anthropic-format endpoints, so that I can explain to future clients that adapting to their preferred provider is a configuration change (`LLM_PROVIDER`, `LLM_API_KEY`, `LLM_BASE_URL`), not a rewrite.
+13. As the developer, I want the LLM client to be abstracted behind a single interface that supports both OpenAI-format and Anthropic-format endpoints, so that I can explain to future clients that adapting to their preferred provider is a configuration change (`LLM_PROVIDER`, `LLM_API_KEY`, `LLM_BASE_URL`), not a rewrite.
-13. As the developer, I want the RAG pipeline to use pgvector with `corpus_id` scoping for semantic search, so that I can demonstrate vector database skills with multi-corpus isolation.
+14. As the developer, I want the RAG pipeline to use pgvector with `corpus_id` scoping for semantic search, so that I can demonstrate vector database skills with multi-corpus isolation.
-14. As the developer, I want the MCP server to accept a `corpus_id` parameter so tools operate within the correct scope, and to be independently runnable and testable.
+15. As the developer, I want the MCP server to accept a `corpus_id` parameter so tools operate within the correct scope, and to be independently runnable and testable.
-15. As the developer, I want the system to run in Docker Compose with a single command, so that deployment is reproducible.
+16. As the developer, I want the system to run in Docker Compose with a single command, so that deployment is reproducible.
-16. As the developer, I want ADK tracing instrumented on all agent calls, so that I can debug and demonstrate observability awareness.
+17. As the developer, I want ADK tracing instrumented on all agent calls, so that I can debug and demonstrate observability awareness.
-17. As the developer, I want the frontend to be a vanilla SPA (no Next.js, no Vercel) served as static files, so that I retain full deployment flexibility.
+18. As the developer, I want the frontend to be a vanilla SPA (no Next.js, no Vercel) served as static files, so that I retain full deployment flexibility.

 ## Implementation Decisions